knicola/tdameritradejs/README.md

 The API client is very close to being complete.
 All documented API methods have been implemented and I do not expect to introduce any breaking changes for the time being.
 I'd say feel free to give it a spin.

 The data streaming interface implements most of what the documentation talks about.
-The only (documented) services that have not been implemented yet are the Actives, the Level 1 & 2 data and the Chart Futures History.
+The only (documented) services that have not been implemented yet are the Actives, the Level 1 Options, Level 2 order book and the Chart Futures History.
 I do expect breaking changes to be introduced to this interfaces.
 Mainly to the user provided config and the events.

 An attempt to provide typescript definitions is also in progress.